hicksjduk/sudoku-haskell/README.md

 * it is a 9x9 grid (a list of nine lists, each of which contains nine `Int`s).
 * every square is either empty (represented by the value 0) or contains one of the values 1 to 9 inclusive.
-* no row, column and box contains duplicate values in its non-empty squares.
+* no row, column or box contains duplicate values in its non-empty squares.

 The `sudoku` function returns an error message if